 Also, periodically review the project budget and adjust the contingency fund as needed based on project progress and any new risks identified.

 ERP implementations are complex and multifaceted projects that require careful planning and execution.
-By understanding and anticipating hidden costs, organizations can better manage their budgets and avoid financial surprises.
+By understanding and anticipating hidden costs of implementing an ERP system, organizations can better manage their budgets and avoid financial surprises.

 A business software consultant, like Panorama, can help your organization successfully navigate the challenges of ERP implementations and achieve your desired business outcomes.
 Contact us below to learn more.